Machine Learning in Orbit Estimation: a Survey: Orbit Prediction

 \section{Orbit Prediction}

-Orbit Prediction can usually be seen as the process of propagating a known orbital state to a future orbital state.
-The current physics-based methodology is to solve the differential equations of motion either analytically or numerically to predict the mean state at a future time.
-The numerical methods are time consuming and the sheer number of space debris objects orbiting the Earth makes them only usable for academic or non-real time applications \cite{UPHOFF1972}.
-In general, the non-linear stochastic dynamic system can be defined using the Itô stochastic differential equation \cite{Risken_1989}:
+Orbit Prediction can usually be seen as propagating a known orbital state to a future orbital state.
+The current physics-based methodology is to solve the differential equations of motion analytically or numerically to predict the mean state at a future time.
+The numerical methods are time-consuming, and the sheer number of space debris objects orbiting the Earth makes them only usable for academic or non-real-time applications~\cite{UPHOFF1972,bate1971fundamentals}.
+In general, the non-linear stochastic dynamic system can be defined using the Itô stochastic differential equation (SDE)~\cite{Risken_1989,curtis2014}:

-where $f(x,t)$ is the deterministic part of system, as seen in Equation \eqref{sample:2}, $G(t)$ is the diffusion of the process, and $\beta(t)$ is a Brownian motion, also known as a Wiener process, with zero mean and covariance $Q$.
-Given an initial probability distribution of $x$, $p(x_0,t_0)$, the pdf at a future time $p(x,t)$ is governed by the Fokker-Planck-Kolmogorov equation (FPKE) \cite{jazwinski2007stochastic}:
+where $f(\boldsymbol{x},t)$ is the deterministic part of the system, as seen in Equation \eqref{sample:2}, $G(t)$ is the diffusion of the process, and $\beta(t)$ is a Brownian motion, also known as a Wiener process, with zero mean and covariance $Q$.
+Given an initial probability distribution of $\boldsymbol{x}$, $p(\boldsymbol{x}_0,t_0)$, the pdf at a future time $p(\boldsymbol{x},t)$ is governed by the Fokker-Planck-Kolmogorov equation (FPKE)~\cite{jazwinski2007stochastic}:

-where $\nabla_x$ is the gradient in $x$ viewed as a column operator.
+where $\nabla_{\boldsymbol{x}}$ is the gradient in $\boldsymbol{x}$ viewed as a column operator.
 Solving this equation would provide a complete description of the position and uncertainty of the orbit at any time $t>0$.
-However, there is no analytical solution to most FPKE, with orbital mechanics being particularly hard to solve due to the non-linearity of the perturbed dynamics in a state space with six dimensions.
-The orbit prediction numerical approximations of this solution usually entail a set of assumptions to allow the problem to be solvable.
-In this review, before jumping to the advances in the field, we are going to present the more common approach for Orbit Prediction, where the output from the EKF, a Gaussian Distribution with mean $\mu(t_0) = \mu_0$ and covariance $\Sigma_0$ is propagated according to a first-order systems of SDEs.
-Using the SDE in Equation \eqref{eq:sdo}, assuming the noiseless case $(Q(t)=0)$ and the flow solution \eqref{equation:flow}, the mean and covariance at time $t$ is:
+However, there is no analytical solution to most FPKEs, with orbital mechanics being particularly hard to solve due to the nonlinearity of the perturbed dynamics in a state space with at least six dimensions.
+The Orbit Prediction numerical approximations of this solution usually entail a set of assumptions to allow the problem to be solvable.
+In this review, before jumping to the advances in the field, we are going to present the more common approach for Orbit Prediction, where the output from the EKF, a Gaussian distribution with mean $\mu(t_0) = \mu_0$ and covariance $\Sigma_0$ is propagated according to a first-order system of SDEs.
+Using the SDE in~\eqref{eq:sde}, assuming the noiseless case $(Q(t)=0)$ and the flow solution \eqref{equation:flow}, the mean and covariance at time $t$ is: